European maritime exploration of Australia: 18th century

-In the meantime, in 1768, British Lieutenant James Cook was sent from England on an expedition to the Pacific Ocean to observe the transit of Venus from Tahiti, sailing westwards in via Cape Horn and arriving there in 1769.
-On the return voyage he continued his explorations of the South Pacific, in search of the postulated continent of Terra Australis.
-He first reached New Zealand, and then sailed further westwards to sight the south-eastern corner of the Australian continent on 20 April 1770.
-In doing so, he was to be the first documented European expedition to reach the eastern coastline of Australia.
+In the meantime, in 1768, British Lieutenant James Cook was sent from England on an expedition to the Pacific Ocean to observe the transit of Venus from Tahiti; he sailed westwards in the via Cape Horn and arrived there in 1769.
+On the return voyage, he continued to explore the South Pacific in search of the hypothetical continent of Terra Australis.
+Cook first reached New Zealand, and then he sailed further westwards to sight the south-eastern corner of the Australian continent on 20 April 1770.
+In doing so, his was to be the first documented European expedition to reach the east coast of Australia.
 He continued sailing northwards along the east coast, charting and naming many features along the way.
-He identified Botany Bay as a good harbour and one potentially suitable for a settlement, and where he made his first landfall on 29 April.
-Continuing up the coastline, the Endeavour was to later run aground on shoals of the Great Barrier Reef (near the present-day site of Cooktown), where she had to be laid up for repairs.
+He identified Botany Bay as a good harbour and one potentially suitable for settlement, where he made his first landfall on 29 April.
+Continuing up the coastline, the Endeavour later ran aground on shoals of the Great Barrier Reef (near the present-day site of Cooktown), where the ship needed to be laid up for repairs.
 The voyage then recommenced, eventually reaching the Torres Strait.
-At Possession Island Cook formally claimed possession of the entire east coast he had just explored for Britain.
-The expedition returned to England via the Indian Ocean and Cape of Good Hope.
+At Possession Island, Cook formally claimed possession of the entire east coast he had just explored for Britain.
+The expedition then returned to England via the Indian Ocean and the Cape of Good Hope.
 (Note: For a full record of the log and journals of the entire voyage.)

 In 1772, two French expeditions set out to find Terra Australis.
-The first was led by Marc-Joseph Marion Dufresne who found and named the Crozet Islands.
-He spent a few days in Van Diemen's Land (now Tasmania) where he made contact with the island's indigenous people (the first European to have done so).
-In Blackmans Bay he claimed Van Diemen's Land for France on 5 March 1772.
-He then sailed on to New Zealand where he and some crewmen were killed by Māori warriors.
+The first was led by Marc-Joseph Marion Dufresne, who found and named the Crozet Islands.
+He spent a few days in Van Diemen's Land (now Tasmania), where he made contact with the island's Indigenous people (as the first European to have done so).
+In Blackmans Bay, he claimed Van Diemen's Land for France on 5 March 1772.
+He then sailed on to New Zealand, where he and some crewmen were killed by Māori warriors.
 The survivors retreated to Mauritius.
 Also in 1772, the two ships of the second French expedition were separated by a storm.
-The leader turned back but the second in command, Louis Aleno de St Aloüarn, sighted Cape Leeuwin and followed the Western Australian coast north to Shark Bay.
-He landed on Dirk Hartog Island and claimed Western Australia in the name of French King Louis XV.
+The leader turned back, but the second in command, Louis Aleno de St Aloüarn, sighted Cape Leeuwin and followed the Western Australian coast north to Shark Bay.
+He landed on Dirk Hartog Island and claimed Western Australia in the name of the French King Louis XV.